Child protection officer training

 This training will enable you to become familiar with the roles and responsibilities of the child protection officer so you can develop competence and confidence in carrying out this role.

-You’ll explore key themes around policy, referral procedures, support to staff, and best practice in safeguarding children and young people.
+You will explore key themes around policy, referral procedures, support to staff, and best practice in safeguarding children and young people.

 - Gaining confidence in revising policies and procedures and embedding them across your agency